 Check your levels of three key hormones that affect metabolism and weight (cortisol, testosterone, and thyroid-stimulating hormone or TSH) with the easy-to-use, at-home Metabolism Test.
 Note that this test does not give you a measurement of your metabolic rate.

-Several factors affect your metabolic rate, including :
+Several factors are correlated with metabolic rate, including :

-Wondering how to tell if you have a fast metabolism?
+What is a fast metabolism?
 While it’s hard to pinpoint the exact signs of a fast metabolism, there are possible indicators that may suggest your metabolism works at a faster rate.

-It’s important to note that these symptoms are very often caused by other factors or serious health issues that don’t have to do with one’s metabolic rate—so be sure to consult with your healthcare provider if you’re experiencing any of the above.
+It’s important to note that these high metabolism symptoms are very often caused by other factors or serious health issues that don’t have to do with one’s metabolic rate—so be sure to consult with your healthcare provider if you’re experiencing any of the above.